ZakuroSoda/2022MYE-LSci-Notes/README.md

 - Close to the edge in a stem to keep it tough and straight
 - Centred in root to keep it rooted
 - Consists of a variety of specialized, water-conducting cells known as tracheary elements - tracheids and vessels

+Quick Note: Xylem is usually on the top in a leaf